 - Oral anti-inflammatory antibiotics such as doxycycline or minocycline

 - If tolerated, careful compression bandaging to reduce swelling

 Systemic treatment for larger ulcers due to pyoderma gangrenosum may include:

-- Oral prednisone for several weeks, or intravenous methyl prednisolone for 3–5 days
+- Oral prednisone for several weeks or longer, or intermittent intravenous methyl prednisolone for 3–5 days

 - Anti-TNFα inhibitors: infliximab, adalimumab or etanercept (off-label)